Post-Processing and Editing…

 POST-PROCESSED IMAGE FILES

 This post-processed version of the above RAW image has been adjusted for white-balance, exposure value, highlight and shadow detail, tonal values, and sharpness.
 The horizon and verticals have been corrected, and the image has been slightly cropped.
 Many times post-processed images are ready for use without additional editing.
-At other times, such as with this image, when editing is anticipated or required, post-processed images may be considered as preliminary proofs.
+At other times, such as with this image, editing is required to make the image acceptable to both the photographer and the client.

 EDITED IMAGE FILES

 The final edited version of this image has had the shadows of the utility cables and poles eliminated, the asphalt cleaned and darkened, parking lines and curbs enhanced, sidewalks cleared of debris, power lines in the distance eliminated, and the image further cropped.
-Such changes have resulted in a nicely balanced image suitable for the client's portfolio.
-To save the time and expense of editing all post-processed images delivered to a client, I edit only those images selected for editing by the client.
+Such changes have now resulted in a nicely balanced image suitable for the client's portfolio.